 Discussion of the remaining comments

 The Chairman proposed that we finalise Annexe 1 and then proceed to the remainder of the comments.
+Firstly the “Requirement for Revision,” at the very start of the document, was discussed.
+It was pointed out that the Reason for Revision was to make the document more User Friendly following feedback from users.
+Peter Eade and Steve Guest stated that they did not believe that this objective had been achieved.

 Continuation of the Section 1 drafting